Financial Samurai

 One of the most disappointing things about the government is their institution of the marriage penalty tax.
 The government is smart to laud the act of marriage in order to collect more taxes.
 When you’re in love, what’s an extra $1,000 or $10,000 a year in taxes you’ve got to pay?
 Love is blind and the government tries to take full advantage of you.

-Lucky for us, we are not blind.
-We don’t mindlessly follow everything our politicians have to say.
-We question why the government suddenly allowed Roth IRA conversions during the height of the financial crisis.
-We think for ourselves, and that’s why the lot of us are going to be much better off than the rest.
+We think for ourselves, and that's why the lot of us are going to be much better off than the rest.

 This post will present examples of various fictitious couples with various income levels and deductions to give you an idea of how much extra you must pay the government in order to get married.
 All data comes from this marriage penalty tax calculator by the Tax Policy Center.
 You will understand when the marriage penalty tax kicks in by income.

-I encourage you to input your own numbers and see what happens after this post as well.
-Remember, please take your anger out on the government, not on me.
-I’m just the investigator trying to shine a bright light on this ludicrous situation.
+I'm just the investigator trying to shine a bright light on this ludicrous situation.
 Just the fact that I had to spend loads of time figuring out various income permutations to see when the marriage penalty tax kicks in is maddening.

 Marriage Penalty Tax Example #1A

-Each person makes $50,000, no children, no mortgage, no penalty.
+In this example, each person makes $50,000, no children, no mortgage, no marriage penalty tax.
 Hooray!

 Marriage Penalty Tax